armory/docs/content/en/docs/combined-matrix.md

 {{% alert title="Note" %}} This section applies to secrets in configuration files, not application secrets. {{% /alert %}}

-The following table lists the secret stores that Armory supports for referencing secrets in config files securely:
+The following table lists the supported secret stores for referencing secrets in config files securely:

 | Provider             | Armory      | Notes                                |
 |----------------------|------------------------|--------------------------------------|